 Performance Enhancing/Recreational Drugs - Sanctions for Positive Drug Test

-A student-athlete who tests positive for a performance-enhancing drug, “recreational” or “street” drugs as outlined in the NCAA list of banned substances are subject to the following sanctions:
+A student-athlete who tests positive for a performance-enhancing drug, “recreational” or “street” drugs as outlined in the NCAA list of banned substances is subject to the following sanctions:

 First positive result: